n0ne/minikube-test/README.md

 - `kubectl get pods` - command is used to list all the pods in the current Kubernetes context.
 It provides information about the pods, including their names, statuses, and other details.
 - `kubectl get services` - command is used to retrieve information about Kubernetes services in the current context or namespace.
 It provides a list of services, including details such as service names, cluster IP addresses, external IP addresses (if applicable), ports, and their corresponding selectors.
 - `kubectl get all` - command is used to retrieve information about all resources in the current namespace.
+- `kubectl get ingress` - this will display a list of Ingress resources along with their details, including the NAME, HOSTS, ADDRESS, PORTS, and AGE.
 - `kubectl get deployments.apps` -  command is used to retrieve information about Deployments in the current namespace.
 - `kubectl delete pod <pod-name>` - delete the pod with specified name
 - `kubectl delete service short-app-port` - delete the service with name `short-app-port`